Wild and Medicinal Herbs for Rabbits: What’s Safe and What’s Toxic?

 Field Violet, Wild Pansy, Field Pansy (Viola arvensis)

-Bracken is toxic to rabbits and should not be fed.
+Toxic.
+Bracken is poisonous to rabbits and should not be fed.

 Elecampane (Inula helenium)